Azaarrahimli/Retail_sales_sql_analysis/README.md

 ```

 ---
-## Questions
-1. Which region generates the highest sales and profit?
-2. Which cities generate the highest sales?
-(Top 10)
-3. Which product categories generate the highest sales and profit?
-4. Which sub-categories generate the highest sales?
-(Top 10)
-5. How do discounts affect profitability?
-6. Are there sales with negative profit and what may cause them?
-7. How do sales and profit change throughout the year? (monthly trend)

----

 ## Findings

+**Sales Growth**
-- Sales increased over time as the number of customers and serviced cities expanded.
+Sales increased over time as the number of customers and serviced cities expanded.

+**Seasonality**
-- Sales peak in November and December, while January and February show the lowest performance.
+Sales peak in November and December, while January and February show the lowest performance.

+**Regional Performance**
-- The West region generates the highest sales and profit, while the South region shows the weakest performance.
+The West region generates the highest sales and profit, while the South region shows the weakest performance.

-- New York City leads in both sales and profit, although some cities show negative profit despite high sales.
-- Some products generate negative profit due to high discount levels.
-- Lower discount rates generally maintain positive profit margins.
-- Customers were segmented by activity intervals and RFM analysis was applied to identify high-value and at-risk customers.
+**Pricing Impact**
+High discount levels frequently lead to negative profit, indicating potential risks in aggressive discount strategies.

 ---